How to successfully implement Ajax add to cart in WooCommerce

 add_action('wp_enqueue_scripts', 'custom_woocommerce_ajax_add_to_cart_js');

-Modify this path ('/assets/js/ajax-add-to-cart.js') according to where you created your js file.
+Modify the path ('/assets/js/ajax-add-to-cart.js') according to where you created your js file.

 3. Handle the AJAX Request with PHP